Symbolic powers via extension: Symbolic Powers and Resurgence via flat extension

 \end{proof}

-The following proves that if a flat morphism extends associative primes to associative primes and each associative prime is a contraction of some ideal then symbolic powers of the extension of an ideal is the extension of the symbolic powers of the ideal.
+We are ready to prove the main theorem of this section.
+The theorem states that if a flat morphism extends associative primes to associative primes and each associative prime is a contraction of some ideal, then symbolic powers of the extension of an ideal is the extension of the symbolic powers of the ideal.